Julian Ingram: Police confident alleged triple killer ‘still alive’ after a week on the run

 “We’re systematically going through the information provided by the public.”

-Assistant Commissioner Holland said he believes Ingram is “still alive”.
+Assistant Commissioner Holland is confident Ingram is “still alive”.

-The manhunt has widened significantly since the weekend after reports the fugitive was sighted near Mount Hope, about 90 kilometres from Lake Cargelligo.
+The manhunt has widened significantly since Sunday after reports the fugitive was seen near Mount Hope, about 90 kilometres from Lake Cargelligo.

 “We have one confirmed reported sighting at Mount Hope,” Assistant Commissioner Holland said.

-“It’s reported sighting at this point.
-And as I said, we’ve spoken to witnesses.
-From what they tell us at this point, we believe it may have been him, but again, it’s yet to be confirmed officially, but we’re in that area.
+“It’s a reported sighting at this point.
+And, as I said, we’ve spoken to witnesses.
+From what they tell us at this point, we believe it may have been him, but again, it’s yet to be confirmed officially.

 “Other than that, all matters that have been reported to police have yet to be investigated and yet to be confirmed.”

-Holland said police were confident Ingram remained in the area, despite the time lapse and scale of the terrain.
+Assistant Commissioner Holland said police were confident Ingram remained in the area, despite the time lapse.

 “Looking at the size and expanse of the area, that’s the reason we haven’t found the utility,” he said.